dmaivel/sharedgl/README.md

        cd build\Release
        call wininstall.bat
        ```

+# Networking
+> [!WARNING]\
+> The network protocol is currently in active early development and is prone to bugs.

+Starting from `0.5.0`, SharedGL offers a networking feature that may be used in place of shared memory.
+No additional drivers are required for the network feature, meaning if you wish to have a driverless experience in your virtual machine, networking is the given alternative.
+The user still needs to install the ICD for either Linux or Windows (depending on the guest), however the kernel drivers/module **do not** need be compiled/installed.
+All the user needs to do is:
+  - Start the server using `-n` (and provide a port if the default is not available through `-p PORT`)
+  - Ensure the client libraries are installed
+  - Ensure that the enviornment variable `SGL_NET_OVER_SHARED=ADDRESS:PORT` exists (`ADDRESS` being the host's IP address)

 # Virtual machines
 Before you start up your virtual machine, you must pass a shared memory device and start the server before starting the virtual machine.
 This can be done within libvirt's XML editor or the command line.
 Use the `-v` command line argument when starting the server and place the output in its respective location, depending on whether you use libvirt or qemu.